jznf/hjkl-will-not-help-you/README.md

 # Most important Vim commands.
 A cheat-sheet if you will.
-## a set of commands which should be enough to start working smoothly and possible to remember for people whose primary job is to actually code as opposed to geeking with vim and cherishing their .vimrc
+#### a set of commands which should be enough to start working smoothly and possible to remember for people whose primary job is to actually code as opposed to geeking with vim and cherishing their .vimrc
-## this set is meant to be very short and limited, comprised of commands one should not forget even when "distracted" by work or by particularly ugly pair programmer
+#### this set is meant to be very short and limited, comprised of commands one should not forget even when "distracted" by work or by a particularly ugly pair programmer

 ### switching modes:
 `i` insert, edit before cursor